fizruk/free-foil/README.md

 [![Haddock](<https://shields.io/badge/Haddock%20(main)-Code%20documentation-informational>)](https://fizruk.github.io/free-foil/haddock/)

-Generating Efficient and Scope-Safe Abstract Syntax with Free (Scoped) Monads and Template Haskell.
+Generating Efficient and Scope-Safe Abstract Syntax with Free (Scoped) Monads and Template Haskell (with a partial port to Scala).

 ## About